Stamp Duty Explained UK (2026): Rates, Exemptions & Calculator

 - First-Time Buyer Guide

-Everything first-time buyers need to know — including stamp duty relief that could save you thousands.
+What first-time buyers need to know, including the stamp duty relief that can save you thousands.

 - Buy-to-Let Guide